 Individual items of equipment between £10,000 and £400,000 can be included on proposals for individual research projects if the equipment is essential to the proposed research and if no appropriate alternative provision can be accessed.
 However, a contribution to the cost of the equipment from other sources is required.
 For these Turing AI Fellowships the required contribution is 50%.

-Any items of equipment with a value in excess of £138,000 (including VAT) that are funded on research will need to be reported on annually as part of the university’s equipment portfolio annual reports.
+Any items of equipment with a value in excess of £138,000 (including VAT) that are funded on research will need to be reported on annually as part of the University’s Equipment Portfolio Annual Reports.
 This will be communicated via an additional grant condition on the research grant.
+Smaller items of equipment (individually under £10,000) and consumables should be in the Directly Incurred – Other Costs heading.

-Find out about EPSRC’s approach to equipment funding.
+Read more about EPSRC’s approach to equipment funding.

-Guidance for the host organisation
+Guidance for the host organisation and the support for fellows

+The host organisation will play a key role in the retention and recruitment of global talent.
 They should demonstrate clear support for the proposed fellow and articulate the fellow’s anticipated role in delivering the organisation’s AI strategy.
 It is expected that significant tangible support will be offered to the fellow, notably above and beyond that of a standard fellowship, and commensurate with the national strategic need to invest in that individual.

 It is expected that career mobility between the fellow’s team and collaborative partners in other disciplines or sectors will be explicitly enabled, including secondments in both directions.

 Where fellows have been recruited from outside the UK the host organisation should provide support to integrate the fellow and their team into the UK research ecosystem and AI community.
-Additionally, host organisations will be expected to outline how they plan to facilitate interaction between Turing AI fellows nationally.
+Additionally, host organisations will be expected to outline how they plan to facilitate interaction between Turing AI Fellows nationally.

-At the end of this five-year investment, it is expected that each of the fellows supported and their wider groups and activities will be in a sustainable position.
+At the end of this five year investment, it is expected that each of the fellows supported, and their wider groups and activities will be in a sustainable position.
 In part, this will be due to the support of their host organisation and a key expectation of the host organisational support will be that the organisation commits to longitudinal strategic support for the fellows, their group and activities beyond the term of the fellowship.

-The host organisation statement at both stages of this funding opportunity is an important feature of this award.
+The Host Organisation Statement at both stages of this funding opportunity is an important feature of this award.
 The host organisation and the applicant should co-create a work plan for the investment, outlining the institutional and partner support that will be required to ensure the anticipated outcomes of the fellowship are delivered, and the full potential of the UK investment in the individual is realised.
 This plan should be monitored and adapted as required to enable a flexible fellowship pathway.

-Post-award expectations
+Post-Award expectations

-A key feature of this strategic investment will be the management of the cohort of fellows as a group, in collaboration with other Turing AI fellows.
+A key feature of this strategic investment will be the management of the cohort of fellows as a group, in collaboration with other Turing AI Fellows.
 Cohort activities will be led by UKRI in partnership with the Office for AI and the Alan Turing Institute.
 Fellows will be expected to engage with cohort activities.

 Fellows and host organisations will be expected to periodically report against host organisation and project partner leverage, engagement and other support committed to in the full proposal.
 EPSRC will take appropriate action where this has not been realised.